The thermodynamics of computational copying in biochemical systems: Discussion

 \teoedit{Our analysis of the cellular network used the mean-field limit, which becomes accurate when the receptor correlation time $\tau_c$ is shorter than the relaxation time $\tau_r$ of the readout network.
 Interestingly, this is precisely the optimal regime for sensing \cite{govern2014}, because the system can take multiple $\tau_r / \tau_c > 1$ concentration measurements per receptor molecule.
 In this regime, the readout molecules do not track the fluctuations in the receptor state, but, collectively, average it.
 As a result, the ``learning rate'' \cite{Barato2014} between the readout and the receptor is actually zero in this limit (see Supplementary Discussion 1).
 While the opposite regime $\tau_r / \tau_c < 1$ is detrimental for the mechanism of time integration, we do note that the work per measurement is less.
 This is because in this regime the measurements become correlated, and taking correlated measurements requires less work for a given desired accuracy.
-A full analysis of this regime, as well as the consequences of spontaneous reactions not mediated by kinases and phosphatases, is the subject of further work.}
+A full analysis of this regime is the subject of further work. \teoresp{Similarly, we have not considered} the consequences of spontaneous reactions not mediated by kinases and phosphatases. \teoresp{In the context of copying, these reactions equate to spontaneous thermalisation of bits, which could be incorporated into our mapping.} }